egc112/OpenWRT-egc-add-on/patches/openvpn-scramble/Add OpenVPN Scramble XOR.md

 https://github.com/clayface/openvpn_xorpatch/blob/master/openvpn_xor.patch
 https://svn.dd-wrt.com/changeset/47850

-Note xor patches are not compatible with dco so compile with --disable-dco
+Note xor patches are not compatible with dco.
+If dco is avaialble in your firmware add in the openvpn config: `disable-dco`